Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/quickstart.md

 !!! warning
     This page is a work in progress, and should not be relied upon.

-This Quickstart guide will guide you through the usage of CaRROT-Mapper.
+This Quickstart guide will guide you through the usage of Carrot-Mapper.
 Specifically, it covers:

 1. [Gaining access](#gaining-access)
 2. Uploading a new Scan Report